mehulagg/gitlab/doc/ci/quick_start/README.md

    test-job1:
      stage: test
      script:
-       - echo "This job might test something"
+       - echo "This job tests something"

    test-job2:
      stage: test
      script:
+       - echo "This job tests something, but takes more time than test-job1."
-       - echo "This job takes 20 seconds longer to test something"
+       - echo "It waits 20 seconds to simulate a slower job."
        - sleep 20

    deploy-prod: